 Where incidents of poor attendance and/or lateness are identified through monitoring parents/carers will be notified in writing that this is a cause for concern.
 If this continues, the school will invite parents/carers in to discuss causes and ways forward.
 An attendance contract will be agreed at this meeting and the Head of Year will continue to monitor the student's attendance.
 Parents/carers will be asked to give permission to speak to the student's GP if the absences are related to ill health.
 If the GP's practise issue a charge for this information, it is the responsibility of the parents to pay this in order for the information to be used as evidence/confirmation to authorise absence due to medical reasons.
-In order to authorise absence on medical grounds written medical evidence covering the entire period of absence is required.
+In order to authorise absence is required.